Transfer learning for vision-based tactile sensing: SENSOR DESIGN

 The tactile sensor discussed here, schematically shown in Fig. \ref{fig:sensor_scheme}, is made of a silicone gel (with a squared horizontal section of 32x32 mm) with spherical markers spread over its volume and a camera underneath to track the motion of these markers.
 The camera is an ELP USBFHD06H, equipped with a fisheye lens that has an angle of view of 180 degrees.
 The image frames are acquired at a resolution of 640x480 pixels and cropped to a region of interest of 440x440 pixels.
 The camera frame rate is 60 fps.

-Three soft silicone layers are poured on top of the camera.
-A stiff transparent layer (ELASTOSIL® RT 601 RTV-2, mixing ratio 7:1, shore hardness 45A) serves as a base for the remaining layers and diffuses the light produced by two rings of LEDs.
-The markers are embedded in a soft transparent gel (Ecoflex™ GEL, ratio 1:1, shore hardness 000-35), which is then covered with a black layer (ELASTOSIL® RT 601 RTV-2, mixing ratio 25:1, shore hardness 9A) that filters out external light disturbances.
-The production procedure follows the one described in \cite{sferrazza_sensors}, but smaller fluorescent green polyethylene microspheres (with a diameter of 150 to 180 $\mu$m) are used as markers to provide strain information at a finer spatial resolution.
+The soft silicone gel is produced in a three-layer structure as described in \cite{sferrazza_sensors}, with the difference that smaller fluorescent green polyethylene microspheres (with a diameter of 150 to 180 $\mu$m) are used as markers to provide strain information at a finer spatial resolution.
 An indication of the thickness of the different layers is shown in Fig. \ref{fig:sensor_scheme}.

 The randomness of the marker positions over the gel's volume facilitates production.
 Conversely to sensing techniques that require a specific pattern in the marker distribution, the sensor discussed here is directly adaptable to any required shape.